tanaymukherjee/Dissecting-Yelp-Dataset/README.md

 ## Part 1: Installation and Initial Setup
-In this portion, we will import the necessary dependencies (pandas and matplotlib) and load your dataset as a pyspark dataframe.
+In this portion, we will import the necessary dependencies and load our dataset as a pyspark dataframe.

 ### A) Installation
 * ```Loading data into S3 bucket```